Queen Anne style architecture: Overview

-When used of revived "Queen Anne style" of the 19th and 20th centuries, the historic reference in the name should not be taken at all literally, as buildings said to be in the "Queen Anne style" in other parts of the English-speaking world normally bear even less resemblance to English buildings of the early 18th century than those of any style of revival architecture to the original.
-In particular, Queen Anne style architecture in the United States is a wholly different style, as is that in Australia, and normally includes no elements very typical of the actual architecture of Queen Anne's reign, the names having been devised for marketing purposes.
+When using the revived "Queen Anne style" of the 19th and 20th centuries, the historical reference in the name should not be taken at all literally, as buildings said to be in the "Queen Anne style" in other parts of the English-speaking world normally bear even less resemblance to English buildings of the early 18th century than those of any style of revival architecture to the original.
+In particular, Queen Anne style architecture in the United States is a wholly different style, as in Australia, and normally includes no elements typical of the actual architecture of Queen Anne's reign, the names being devised for marketing purposes.

 British Queen Anne Revival

 George Devey (1820–1886) and the better-known Norman Shaw (1831–1912) popularized the Queen Anne style of British architecture of the industrial age in the 1870s.
 Norman Shaw published a book of architectural sketches as early as 1858, and his evocative pen-and-ink drawings began to appear in trade journals and artistic magazines in the 1870s.
-(American commercial builders quickly adopted the style.)
+American commercial builders quickly adopted the style.

 Shaw's eclectic designs often included Tudor elements, and this "Old English" style also became popular in the United States, where it became known (inaccurately) as the Queen Anne style.
-Confusion between buildings constructed during the reign of Queen Anne and the "Queen Anne" style still persists, especially in England.
+Confusion between buildings constructed during the reign of Queen Anne and the "Queen Anne" style persists, especially in England.

-British Victorian Queen Anne architecture empathises more closely with the Arts and Crafts movement than does its American counterpart.
-A good example is Severalls Hospital in Colchester, Essex (1913–1997), now defunct.
+British Victorian Queen Anne architecture empathises more closely with the Arts and Crafts movement than its American counterpart.
+A good example is Severalls Hospital in Colchester, Essex (1913–1997), which is now defunct.

-The historic precedents of the architectural style were broad and several:
+The historical precedents of the architectural style were broad and several: